-“Man’s gotta relax.” – Mobster Mr. Cannon, responding to Janet telling him that Jack comes home drunk and beats their kids.
+“Man’s gotta relax.” – Mobster Mr. Cannon responding to Janet after she tells him that Jack comes home drunk and beats their kids.

-Terry Kiser returns, this time as a mobster who loves Jack’s spicy linguine dish and wants him to be Mr. Angelino’s permanent chef in yet another entertaining performance and funny episode.
+Terry Kiser returns, this time as a mobster who loves Jack’s spicy linguine dish and wants him to be Mr. Angelino’s permanent chef (instead of Felipe) in yet another entertaining, funny episode.

 #6: “Boy Meets Dummy”

-Another classic “Three’s Company” episode moment: Jack interacting with a CPR dummy, and making believe she’s real in order to get his boss’ daughter to lose interest in him.
+Another classic “Three’s Company” moment: Jack interacting with a CPR dummy and making believe she’s real to get his boss’ daughter to lose interest in him.

 This episode is a lot of fun, capped off with the hilarious scene with Jack romancing the dummy.